DSC-Capstone/2024-25/assignments/projects/q2/poster-presentation.md

 ## Overview

-The capstone showcase on **Friday, March 15th** will be a poster session, which means you will present your project using a poster.
+The capstone showcase on **Friday, March 14th** will be a poster session, which means you will present your project using a poster.
 During your assigned block – either 11AM-12:30PM or 1-2:30PM, you and your group will stand next to your poster as attendees approach you to ask and hear about your work.

 If you've never seen a poster session before, you can see footage of the 2018 CSE Internship Symposium poster session below.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/wYV-ixiwE6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

-And here's a picture of last year's capstone showcase (which was the first in-person capstone showcase):
+And here's a picture of an older capstone showcase (which was the first in-person capstone showcase):

 <center><img src="../assets/showcase.jpeg" width="85%"></center>